nginxinc/nginx-otel/README.md

 sudo apt install pkg-config libc-ares-dev libre2-dev # for gRPC
 ```

 For the next step, you will need the `configure` script that is packaged with the NGINX source code.
 There are several methods for obtaining NGINX sources.
 You may choose to [download](http://hg.nginx.org/nginx/archive/tip.tar.gz) them or clone them directly from the NGINX Github repository.

+**Important:** To ensure compatibility, the `ngx_otel_module` and the NGINX binary that it will be used with, will need to be built using the same NGINX source code and operating system.
+We will build and install NGINX from obtained sources in a later step.
+When obtaining NGINX sources from Github, please ensure that you switch to the branch that you intend to use with the module binary.
+For simplicity, we will assume that the `main` branch will be used for the remainder of this tutorial.

 ```bash
 git clone https://github.com/nginx/nginx.git
 ```

 Configure NGINX to generate files necessary for dynamic module compilation.
-These files will be placed into the `nginx/objs` directory. **Important:** If you did not obtain NGINX source code via the clone method in the previous step, you will need to adjust paths in the following commands to conform to your specific directory structure.
+These files will be placed into the `nginx/objs` directory.

+**Important:** If you did not obtain NGINX source code via the clone method in the previous step, you will need to adjust paths in the following commands to conform to your specific directory structure.
 ```bash
 cd nginx
 auto/configure --with-compat